bcgov/how-to-workshops/vault/README.md

     serviceaccount

 ## Annotation
-TODO: find link to Hashicorp pages that speak of the different ways to use the vault.
-We've selected the annotation method:

 We elected to use the annotation / sidecar method.
+[This was helpful from Hashicorp](https://www.vaultproject.io/docs/platform/k8s/injector/examples).

 Note: learn from my mistake in the Deployment.
 Place the annotation in the correct location.
 In the "Deployment" it belongs in the template category of course: